johnjago/getdashify.com/content/terms.md

 +++
-title = 'Terms and Conditions' draft = false
+title = 'Terms of Service'
+draft = false
 +++

 Last updated: 10 May 2024

 Welcome to Dashify!
-These Terms and Conditions ("Terms") outline the rules and regulations for using our website and plugin.
+These Terms of Service ("Terms") outline the rules and regulations for using our website and plugin.

 ## Acceptance of Terms